 \subsection{Assertion Validation}

 \changes{Explain quantifiers.
 Local validation $\simeq$ quantifier-free; global validation $\simeq$ quantified} \vc[initcap] validation should be simple and lightweight to offload the complexity in binary analysis (i.e., \vc generation).
-For each \vc line, the \emph{\vc[initcap] Validator} first performs an SSA transformation based on the SSA IR provided by the Code Preprocessor.
-For the example in Section~\ref{sec:ssa}, where ${\tt cf}$, ${\tt rax}$, and ${\tt rsi}$ are transformed into ${\tt cf.1}$, ${\tt rax.1}$, and ${\tt rsi.0}$, respectively; an \vc consists of ${\tt cf} = {\tt rax} < {\tt rsi}$ is translated into ${\tt cf.1} = {\tt rax.1} < {\tt rsi.0}$.
-All IR and \vc[s] hereon are assumed in their SSA forms for simplicity.
+For each \vc line in \autoref{fig:proof}, the \emph{\vc[initcap] Validator} first performs an SSA transformation based on the SSA IR provided by the Code Preprocessor.
+For the example in $\tt 0x1000: cmp~\%rsi,\%rax$ (see \autoref{sec:ssa}), where ${\tt cf}$, ${\tt rax}$, and ${\tt rsi}$ are transformed into ${\tt cf.1}$, ${\tt rax.1}$, and ${\tt rsi.0}$, respectively; an \vc consists of ${\tt cf} = ({\tt rax} < {\tt rsi})$ is translated into ${\tt cf.1} = ({\tt rax.1} < {\tt rsi.0})$.
+For simplicity, all IR and \vc[s] hereon are assumed in their SSA forms.